OCDCpro/LAYR/challenge/README.md

 ### 2.2.
 Security-by-Design Levels

-In a scenario like this there are many possible attack vectors (e.g., side-channel analysis or fault injection attacks) to consider and a large number of possible countermeasures to increase the security of a given design.
-To guide your efforts in this area, we propose four different security levels that each include different common aspects of secure hardware design.
-You can choose any security level or, alternatively, start at some level and work your way up during the competition.
-There is no need to choose a fixed level at the start of the competition and you have full flexibility right until the end.
+In a scenario like this there are many possible attack vectors (e.g., side-channel analysis or fault injection attacks) to consider, such as side-channel analysis or fault injection attacks, and a large number of possible countermeasures to increase the security of a given design.
+To guide your efforts in this area, we have created four different security levels, each of which includes common aspects of secure hardware design.
+You can select any security level or, start at level one and progress during the competition.
+You do not need to choose a fixed level at the start of the competition and you have full flexibility right until the end.

 **Note:** It might make sense to already think ahead before you start implementing a lower security level since you otherwise might need to adjust a larger amount of your code.